hermh4cks/Write-ups/Methodology/AD.md

 ./john passwordhashes.txt
 ```

+# Passing Hashes and keys

-If You can't crack them you can pass them or overpass them
+If You can't crack those hashes you can pass them or overpass them

 ## PTH From windows: